Lovan (Fluoxetine)

 How Taken

-oral tablet or capsule, usually once daily in the morning
+oral tablet or capsule once daily

 What Is Lovan Used For?